oumnou/RenaultPoseDetection/README.md

-# TensorFlow Lite Pose Estimation Android Demo
+# TensorFlow Lite Application "Renault Pose Detector" '

 ### Overview
-This is an app that continuously detects the body parts in the frames seen by your device's camera.
-These instructions walk you through building and running the demo on an Android device.
-Camera captures are discarded immediately after use, nothing is stored or saved.
+Renault Pose Detector is an innovative mobile application designed to enhance the safety and efficiency of workers in the automotive industry.
+Our application utilizes technology powered by Kotlin and TensorFlow to accurately detect the postures of workers performing tasks on cars.
+By leveraging machine learning algorithms, our application can identify potential safety risks and assist workers in optimizing their posture for improved performance and reduced risk of injury.

 The app demonstrates how to use 4 models: